-- Once the new launcher has been installed, try opening the game again and see if the new launcher works.
+- Once the new launcher has been installed, try opening the application again and see if the new launcher works.

 Fix #5: Use the Bootstrap.jar as Launcher.

-If you’ve downloaded a new launcher and it doesn’t seem to work, you can try opening the app using the Bootstrap.jar file instead.
+If you’ve downloaded a new launcher and it doesn’t seem to work, you can try opening the application using the Bootstrap.jar file instead.
 To access the file, follow the steps below:

-- Double-click on the Minecraft app and choose Show package contents.
+- Double-click on the Minecraft application and choose Show package contents.

 - Navigate to Contents > Resources > Java.